Amazon Prime Day 2021 deals: Best smart home devices | ZDNet

 At the heart of any good smart home system is a solid, reliable Wi-Fi connection, and things don't get much better than the Amazon eero Pro mesh.

-- The Amazon eero Pro mesh WiFi kit (3 eero Pros) replaces the traditional WiFi router, WiFi extender, and internet booster.
+The Amazon eero Pro mesh WiFi kit consists of three eero Pros units and replaces your WiFi router, WiFi extender, and internet booster.

-- Capable of covering a 5+ bedroom home with fast and reliable internet powered by a mesh network.
+This set is enough to cover a 5+ bedroom home with fast and reliable internet powered by a mesh network.$349 at Amazon

-- Unlike the common internet routers and wireless access points, eero automatically updates once a month, always keeping your home WiFi system on the cutting edge.

-- Eero mesh WiFi network leverages multiple wireless access points to create an incredibly dependable internet experience, all on a single mesh WiFi system.

 40% amount off